 As a result of numerous egregious violations committed by the experienced prosecutors in this case, the Senator’s conviction was eventually dismissed.
 Ordering an investigation into the misconduct, U.S. District Court Judge Emmet G. Sullivan explained that “[t]he government’s ill-gotten verdict in the case not only cost that public official his bid for re-election, the results of that election tipped the balance of power in the United States Senate.”
 The investigation cannot, however, undo the damage to the Senator’s reputation and legacy, all the more irreparable due to his tragic passing.

 This page contains materials related to the prosecution of the late Senator Ted Stevens and the subsequent special counsel investigation into that prosecution.
-For information on NACDL's efforts to prevent future discovery violations, visit NACDL's Discovery Reform page.
+For information on NACDL's efforts to prevent future discovery violations, visit NACDL's Discovery Reform and Prosecutorial Misconduct pages.

 Special Prosecutor Investigation of the Stevens' Prosecution